Srhurdirsati/Micro-Digit/README.md

 # Micro Digit

 This project is my take on a keyboad; it is orthogonal keyboard with fancy knobs (cause who doesn't like knobs).
-The reason I made this project is beacuse I have never loved the keyboard I have had for years now, and I have always wanted to try an orthongOnal keyboard.
+The reason I made this project is because I have never loved the keyboard I have had for years now, and I have always wanted to try an orthongOnal keyboard.
 This keyboard is based on the creator keyboard by work louder but I am not paying $350 for a keyboard when I can just build one under $100

 ## Bill of Materials